 – all well-designed CD/DVD players sound the same,

-- cables have no influence on sound quality, apart too thin speaker cables
+– cables have no influence on sound quality in normal conditions and standard length, apart too thin speaker cables

 – amps with valves are old-fashioned and generally bring only some harmonic distortion, noise and maybe frequency response limitations,